Belas, Luanda

-Belas is an city and one of the nine municipalities that make up the province of Luanda, as per the new administrative division of the province (the others being, Luanda, Cazenga, Cacuaco, Viana, Icolo e Bengo and Quiçama).
+Belas is a city and one of the nine municipalities that make up the province of Luanda, as per the new administrative division of the province (the others being, Luanda, Cazenga, Cacuaco, Viana, Icolo e Bengo and Quiçama).

 Belas was created by an administrative reform voted by the Angolan parliament on March 31, 2011.
 The administrative center is neighborhood Quilamba and the municipality administrator is Mrs. Joana Antónia Quintas.

 Geography

 The municipality of Belas has an area of 1,046 km2.

 Demography

 The municipality has a population of 1,271,854 (2019) with a population density of 1,216/km2.